Home Telephone Location New Telephone Numbers

 Dog Breeding Establishments

-• breeds three or more litters of puppies in any 12 month period
+• Three or more litters of puppies are bred, advertised, or sold in any 12 months.

-• advertises a business of breeding or selling of puppies.
+• Or the person runs a business breeding or selling puppies.

 How to Apply or Renew A Breeding Establishment Licence

-Download an Application for Breeding Licence and post back to our Environmental Health (Dog Licensing) Teams based at Greenbank Industrial Estate or the Downshire Civic Centre.
+Download the Application for Breeding Licence and post it to our Environmental Health (Dog Licensing) Team at either:

 Strays/Dogs for Rehoming